mert-d/Drunken_OS/DOCUMENTATION.md

 ### User Registration

 Users must select a unique username and a display nickname.
-Registration is secured via the **HyperAuth API** (running on a Command Computer).
-The system sends a verification token to the user's secondary device (e.g., Discord or HyperAuth client); once the user enters this code into the Drunken OS client, the registration is finalized.
+Registration is secured via the **HyperAuth API**.
+The system sends a verification token to the user's secondary device; once the user enters this code into the Drunken OS client, the registration is finalized.

 ### 🛡️ Integrity Sentinel (Auditor)

-Security is further enhanced by the **Bank Sentinel (Auditor Turtle)**.
-This specialized turtle script:
+The **Bank Sentinel (Auditor Turtle)** ensures the validity of the financial system:

 - Performs real-time integrity audits on the banking ledger.
 - Verifies cryptographic hash chains to detect unauthorized database manipulation.
 - Replays transaction history to ensure balances are mathematically consistent.
-- Triggers visual and network-wide alerts upon detecting a data breach.

 ---

-## 📬 Communication Services

-### SimpleMail

-A turn-based email system allowing users to send text messages and files to any registered user.

-- **Protocol**: `SimpleMail_Internal`
-- **Features**: Inbox, Compose, File Attachments.
+## 📦 Modular Applet System

+Drunken OS v3.0 introduces a modular applet system.
+Apps are no longer hardcoded into the client but are loaded dynamically from the `apps/` directory.

-### SimpleChat
+### Standard Applets:

-A global real-time chat room for all connected users.

-- **Protocol**: `SimpleChat_Internal`
+- **Bank**: Full-featured banking interface for transfers, currency exchange, and stock tracking.
+- **Merchant**: Business suite with Cashier and POS modes for P2P commerce.
+- **SimpleMail**: Turn-based email system with file attachments.
+- **SimpleChat**: Real-time global chat room.
+- **Files**: Explorer for local and network-synced files.
+- **System**: Tool for checking updates, syncing apps, and managing settings.

 ---

 ## 🎮 Arcade Game Suite

-The OS features a variety of games located in the `games/` directory.
+The OS features a variety of games located in the `games/` directory, distributed via the **Arcade Server**.

 ### Featured Games:

+- **Drunken Doom**: A pseudo-3D raycasting engine (v1.3) with ASCII rendering, sprites, and save states.
-- **Drunken Dungeons**: A turn-based roguelike with persistent upgrades and co-op support.
+- **Drunken Dungeons**: A turn-based roguelike with persistent upgrades and 2-player co-op support.
 - **Drunken Duels**: A 1v1 P2P combat arena for challenging friends.
+- **Drunken Pong**: A classic 2-player arcade game.
 - **Classic Suite**: Includes Snake, Tetris, Floppa Bird, and Space Invaders.

-#### Developing Games:

-To add a new game, place the `.lua` file in the `games/` directory on the server.
-The server will automatically detect and list it for clients.

 ---